For Cervical Cancer Patients, Less Invasive Surgery Is Worse For Survival

 The research team reported its preliminary results at a cancer meeting in March, and since then, Ramirez says, doctors throughout the United States have been reconsidering their approach to treating early cervical cancer.

 What's causing this effect is a bit of a mystery.
 According to similar high-quality studies, "for uterine cancer, minimally invasive surgery is safe," Ramirez says.
-That suggest that cervical cancer cells may be released more readily during a procedure.
+That suggests that cervical cancer cells may be released more readily during a procedure.
 Ramirez says carbon dioxide gas used to inflate the abdomen during this surgery could also be playing a role.

-The study was funded in part by medical device-maker Medtronic.
+The study was funded in part by medical-device maker Medtronic.
 Ramirez said the company had no role in analyzing or publishing the results.

-And, making the outcome even stronger, a second study published alongside this report comes to the same conclusion about minimally invasive surgery for early cervical cancer.
+Making the outcome even stronger, a second study published alongside this report comes to the same conclusion about minimally invasive surgery for early cervical cancer.

 For the second report, a research team headed by scientists at Northwestern University looked at national cancer data and found that after four years, 9 percent of the women with minimally invasive surgery had died, versus 5 percent of the women with open surgery.

 "That is quite a big deal," says Masha Kocherginsky, an epidemiologist and co-author of the study.
-"These patients are early-stage cancer patients, and the intent of surgical treatment is cure."
+"These patients are early stage cancer patients, and the intent of surgical treatment is cure."

 What's more, the researchers noted that the national survival trend for early cervical cancer, which had been improving for years, started to decline in 2006, just as minimally invasive surgery started becoming popular.